orka.orchestrator.execution_engine module

 Monitoring: - Real-time execution metrics - Agent performance tracking - Resource usage monitoring - Error rate and pattern analysis

-Bases: object
+Bases: OrchestratorBase

 Execution Patterns:

-1. Sequential Processing (most common): ```yaml orchestrator:
+Sequential Processing: ```yaml orchestrator:

 strategy: sequential agents: [classifier, router, processor, responder]

-2. Parallel Processing (for speed): ```yaml orchestrator:
+Parallel Processing: ```yaml orchestrator:

 strategy: parallel agents: [validator_1, validator_2, validator_3]

-3. Decision Tree (for complex logic): ```yaml orchestrator:
+Decision Tree: ```yaml orchestrator:

 strategy: decision-tree agents: [classifier, router, [path_a, path_b], aggregator]

-Perfect for: - Multi-step AI reasoning workflows - High-throughput content processing pipelines - Real-time decision systems with complex branching - Fault-tolerant distributed AI applications
+Use Cases: - Multi-step AI reasoning workflows - High-throughput content processing pipelines - Real-time decision systems with complex branching - Fault-tolerant distributed AI applications

 Add agents to the fork queue for processing.